ModbusScope/ModbusScope/docs/pages/open_data_file.md

 # Open data file

-When a data file, saved by *ModbusScope*, is opened by selecting *File > Open Data File...*, the data file will be automatically parsed and all data will be loaded.
-Opening a data file can be done through *File > Open Data File...* or by dragging an *.csv* file into the application.

-When the file format isn't compatible with a *ModbusScope* export, it will load an excerpt of the data file to try to automatically determine the configuration required for parsing the files.
-The most important settings are the field and decimal separators.
-When the auto parsing of settings is done, the settings can be manually changed if required.
-The result of the parsing is immediately visualized in the table view.

-When all settings are configured and accepted, *ModbusScope* will load the rest of the file with the configured settings.
-When the loading has finished successfully, the graph can be examined in the same way as normal *ModbusScope* logs.
+When a data file that was created by *ModbusScope* is opened, the file will be parsed and the data will be loaded automatically.
+This can be done by selecting "File > Open Data File..." or by dragging the  file into the application.
+If the file format is not compatible with *ModbusScope*, the program will try to automatically determine the necessary settings  for parsing the file.
+This includes the field and decimal separators.
+These settings can be adjusted manually if needed.
+Once the settings are configured, the rest of the file will be loaded and the data can be  viewed in the graph as with a normal *ModbusScope* log.

 ![image](../_static/user_manual/import_csv.png)

 ## Parse settings

-There isn't a standard for the format of a *.csv* file.
-Parsing a data file is only possible when all settings are correct for that specific data file.
-There are several categories of settings.
-The settings can be changed and the grid will be updated with the parsing results.
+The format of a *.csv* file can vary, so correct settings must be in place for parsing the file.
+These settings can be adjusted and the  results of the parsing will be reflected in the grid display.

 ### Locale related

-Depending on the configured region, the format of the data will will be different.
+Depending on the configured region, the format of the data will be different.
 To provide maximum flexibility when opening a data file, *ModbusScope* allows to freely select these settings.

 * Field separator
   * A symbol used to separate data fields from each other.